 There are countless tour agencies in Antigua that offer overnight tours to Acatenango, though it can be quite overwhelming trying to decide where to book.

-I recommend booking your Acatenango hike online in advance on the Get Your Guide website to avoid the unnecessary hassle when you arrive in Antigua.
+I recommend booking your Acatenango hike online in advance on the Get Your Guide website to avoid unnecessary hassle when you arrive in Antigua.

 Book Now → Acatenango Hike